Brian Rix: Personal life

 In 1949 he married the actress Elspet Gray.
 The couple had four children, the producer and children's author Jamie Rix, Jonathan Rix (Professor of Participation and Learning Support at the Open University), actress Louisa Rix and Shelley Rix.
-Shelley was born with Down's syndrome, and her father began to use his public profile to promote awareness and understanding of learning disabilities.
+Shelley was born with Down syndrome, and her father began to use his public profile to promote awareness and understanding of learning disabilities.
 Shelley died in July 2005 in Hounslow, Greater London.
 Elspet Gray died on 18 February 2013.

 Rix became a radio ham at the age of 13 and became a life vice-president of the Radio Society of Great Britain in 1979.
 His call sign was G2DQU.
 He was also president of the Friends of Richmond Park.
 In 1970 he was President of the Lord's Taverners and he continued his love of cricket as a member of the MCC and Yorkshire CCC.
 Rix was the subject of This Is Your Life on two occasions, in October 1961 when he was surprised by Eamonn Andrews at a friend's house in Surrey, and again in April 1977, when Andrews surprised him at Her Majesty's Theatre in London.
 He was also a castaway on Desert Island Discs on two occasions.
 The first was with Roy Plomley on 16 May 1960, which was also the first time a castaway was caught on film and broadcast the following evening.
 His second appearance was with Kirsty Young on 1 March 2009.

 In August 2016, Rix announced that he was terminally ill, and called for the legalisation of voluntary euthanasia for those dying in severe pain.
-This was a significant departure from his previous position, as Rix voted against the Assisted Dying Bill in 2006.
+This was a significant departure from his previous position; in 2006 he had voted against the Assisted Dying Bill.
 He died on 20 August 2016 at Denville Hall in Northwood, London.